shelajev/jf-skeleton/README.md

 java -Xbootclasspath/a:./ext-lib/jcstress-core.jar:./ext-lib/jopt-simple.jar:./target/jf2016-hw7-0.0.1-SNAPSHOT.jar org.openjdk.jcstress.Main -t=".*JFHW7"
 ```

+**NB. this complicated way of running is because jcstress master is set to require Java 9 minimum now.
+So we are using a bit older build.

 Check the results in the "results" dir.
 Copy the relevant portion of the HTML result table into the comment in the source file of the test and explain the details of why did it happen this way.